Eichler Network

-The Eichler Network is an American company that produces the quarterly CA-Modern print magazine, a website, and weekly email news articles about mid-century modern (MCM) architecture and design in California.
-It also publishes a directory of contractors and other service providers who focus on modern home preservation and improvement.
-Both the Eichler Network and CA-Modern were founded by Marty Arbunich, first as the quarterly Eichler Network print newsletter in 1993, then as the 36-page, full-color magazine since 2006.
+The Eichler Network is an American company that produces a website and weekly email news articles about mid-century modern (MCM) homes in California.
+It also publishes an annual printed Home Maintenance Directory and online service directory of contractors and other service providers who focus on modern home preservation and improvement.
+The Eichler Network was founded by Marty Arbunich, first as the quarterly Eichler Network print newsletter in 1993, then as the 36-page, full-color CA-Modern magazine from 2006 to 2023.
+While the Fall 2023 issue of CA-Modern was the final issue of the printed magazine, the publisher continues to serve homeowners with its website, email newsletters, the printed Home Maintenance Directory, and social media.

 Central to the Eichler Network's mission is the preservation of Eichler homes and other mid-century modern homes, which are notable and highly valued as representative of modern design principles promoted by the architect Frank Lloyd Wright and others.
 The Eichler Network has been recognized for its work in preserving the unique character of mid-century modern homes, having been featured in the New York Times and in Preservation, The Magazine for the National Trust for Historic Preservation.
 The Eichler Network has also partnered with the Los Angeles Conservancy in its mission to preserve Southern California's mid-century modern legacy.

 In 2012, the Eichler Network and its magazine CA-Modern became part of the national conversation surrounding the life of Apple innovator Steve Jobs, who as a child lived in a mid-century modern home.